Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.3.10
+- Fixed an issue where the greenhouse wasn't properly calculating the crop growth time.
+- Fixed an NRE with lights
+- Improved rendering performance for the Operations Manager.

 1.3.9
 - Fixed an issue with the CryoFuels MM support to avoid duplicate templates.